The Benefit of Being Bayesian in Online Conformal Prediction: Introduction

 Modern machine learning (ML) models are better at point prediction compared to probabilistic prediction.
 For example, when given an image classification task, they are better at responding ``\emph{this image is most likely a white cat}'', rather than ``\emph{I'm 90\% sure this image is an animal, 60\% sure it's a cat, and 30\% sure it's a white cat}''.
 For downstream users, the more nuanced probabilistic predictions are often important for risk assessment.
 The challenge, however, lies in aligning the model's own uncertainty evaluation with its actual performance in the real world.

 \emph{Conformal prediction} (CP) \citep{vovk2005algorithmic} has recently emerged as a premier framework to address this challenge, as it blends the empirical strength of modern ML with the theoretical soundness of traditional statistical methods.
 As illustrated in Figure~\ref{fig:Diagram}, CP algorithms make \emph{confidence set predictions} on the label space, by sequentially interacting with three other parties: the \emph{nature} (i.e., the data stream), a \emph{black-box ML model}, and \emph{downstream users}.
-In each (the $t$-th) round, \begin{enumerate} \item We, as the CP algorithm, observe a \emph{target covariate} $x_t\in\calX$ from the nature, and a \emph{score function} $s_t:\calX\times\calY\rightarrow [0,R]$ generated by a black-box ML model \textsc{Base}. \item The downstream users select a finite set of \emph{confidence level queries}, $A_t\subset [0,1]$. \item Given each $\alpha\in A_t$, we predict a \emph{score threshold} $r_t(x_t,\alpha)$ based on existing observations, which leads to a \emph{confidence set}\footnote{Without loss of generality, we assume the score function $s_t(x_t,y)$ is \emph{negatively oriented}: smaller means the ML model is more certain that the candidate label $y$ is the true one.
-See Appendix~\ref{subsection:related} for an example.}
+Concretely, let $\calX$ and $\calY$ be the covariate space and the label space.
+In each (the $t$-th) round, we study the following interaction protocol. \begin{enumerate} \item We, as the CP algorithm, observe a \emph{target covariate} $x_t\in\calX$ from the nature, and a \emph{score function} $s_t:\calX\times\calY\rightarrow [0,R]$ generated by a black-box ML model called \textsc{Base}. \item The downstream users select a finite set of \emph{confidence level queries}, $A_t\subset [0,1]$. \item Given each confidence level query $\alpha\in A_t$, we predict a \emph{score threshold} $r_t(x_t,\alpha)$ based on existing observations, which leads to a \emph{confidence set prediction}\footnote{Without loss of generality, we assume the score function $s_t$ is \emph{negatively oriented}: smaller $s_t(x_t,y)$ means the ML model is more certain that the candidate label $y$ is the true label $y_t$; e.g., \citep{romano2020classification}.}